AWhiteKnight/ioBroker.moma/README.md

 ## Reference

-Following functions of library systeminformation are called on startup:
+Following functions of library systeminformation are called once on startup:
 * baseboard
 * bios
 * system